amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 the actual constant values in the query's conditions (like `WHERE`).
 The values themselves are only supplied during a given `EXECUTE` invocation.
-During each execution, the backend process will look up the parse tree in the hash table and make a plan based on it to compute the result of the query for given set of values of the paramters.
+During each execution, the backend process will look up the parse tree in the hash table and make a plan based on it to compute the result of the query for given set of parameter values.

 The benefit of this 2-stage processing is that a lot of CPU cycles are saved by not redoing the parse-analysis processing on every execution, which is fine because the result